 Our 2023 Loan Agreement provides for term loans up to \$100.0 million.
-As of June 30, 2023, we had drawn the first term loan of \$25.0 million.
-The term loans mature on January 1, 2027, provided that the maturity date may be extended to July 1, 2027, if the second and third term loans are funded and we achieve certain other financing milestones.
-The 2023 Loan Agreement provides for interest-only payments to February 1, 2025 that could be extended to February 1, 2026, provided that the maturity date is extended.
+As of September 30, 2023, we had drawn the first term loan of \$25.0 million and the second term loan of \$15.0 million expired unused.
+The term loans mature on January 1, 2027, and provide for interest-only payments until February 1, 2025.
 Consecutive equal payments of principal and interest rates are due once the interest-only period has elapsed.
 The term loans bear interest equal to the greater of (i) 8.45% and (ii) the sum of (a) the Prime Rate as reported in The Wall Street Journal plus (b) 2.25%.
-The interest rate on the term loan was 10.50% as of June 30, 2023.
+The interest rate on the term loan was 10.75% as of September 30, 2023.
 In addition, a final payment fee of 5.95% of the principal amount of the term loans is due upon the earlier of prepayment or maturity of the term loans.
 We have the option to prepay not less than all of the outstanding term loans subject to a prepayment fee ranging from 3.0% to 1.0% depending on the timing of such prepayment.
 A 0.6% commitment fee is also payable should the fourth term loan be funded.